apache/www-site/content/foundation/marks/downstream.md

   configuration files, file layout etc.) to integrate with the target platform providing the Apache project has not objected to those changes.

+- A change is a back-port of a change in a branch currently supported by the PMC to a branch that the PMC no longer supports.

 ### Additional dependencies

 Any additional dependency included in the distribution MUST be licensed under